Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 * This mod does not support android / mobile.
 * While rings from the [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mod can be equipped in the additional slots, their effects won't be applied.
 Rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod, v1.0.3+ should work though.
+* This mod is incompatible with [Multiplayer Time](https://www.nexusmods.com/stardewvalley/mods/2543).
+Using both will cause save game corruption.
+This can (hopefully) be fixed by uninstalling either of these mods.
+If you keep Multiplayer Time, the mod should resolve the issue automatically.
+If you use Wear More Rings you need to execute the `player_resetmodifiers` console command manually.

 ## Changes
 #### 1.0: